Introduction

 fontaine_region = ["serde::Deserialize"]

-This configuration will add the Clone
+This configuration will add the Default

 trait to all generated types (and structs), but will only add serde::Deserialize